-This article isn’t for casual trainees.
-It’s for those of you that are putting in a serious amount of effort with your training and nutrition.
-You owe it to yourself to take the 10-15 minutes each week to track your progress seriously, to ensure you get the results you deserve.
+If you are putting in a serious amount of effort with your training and nutrition, you owe it to yourself to take the ten extra minutes each week to track your progress seriously.
+This will help ensure you get the results you deserve.

 Consider the following:

-1. Don’t weigh yourself just once a week.
+1. Are you weighing yourself just once per week?
+Don’t do that.
 Your weight will fluctuate from day to day, and across the course of a day.

-3. Don’t try to gauge progress by measuring body fat percentage.
+3. Are you trying to measure your body fat percentage?
+Well, that’s another seemingly great, but really bad idea.
 Body fat measurement methods all have accuracy and consistency issues.
 (I’ve written more about this here.)

 Over longer time frames, this is sufficient.
 In the shorter time frames where all the decisions need to happen, this is woefully inadequate, and will more than likely just leave you in the shit.

 There are eight key ways I now get clients to track progress.
 The data points taken together will help you determine whether an adjustment to your diet or training is necessary.
 It’s not perfect, but it will help you navigate the fluctuations in weight when dieting and bulking, help you determine whether you need to make an adjustment to your training, and stop you from doing something prematurely, screwing yourself up.

 This is how your data will look if you track as per this guide:

 Many of the points I will make here may seem very obvious in isolation, but they are things easily missed or forgotten when making decisions in the heat of the moment.
 For extra detail, click these →1